-President Grover Cleveland becomes the first sitting president to marry in the White House on this day in 1886.
+President Grover Cleveland becomes the first sitting president to marry in the White House on June 2, 1886.

 In another White House first, Frances and Cleveland’s second daughter Esther became the first child born to a president in a White House bedroom.